laravel/framework/.github/ISSUE_TEMPLATE.md

 <!--
-Please use this issue tracker for reporting Laravel bugs.
+Please use this issue tracker only for reporting Laravel bugs.

-If you have need support, please use on the forums:
+If you need support, please use the forums:

 - https://laracasts.com/discuss
 - https://laravel.io/forum

-Alternatively, you may use Slack (https://larachat.co/) or StackOverflow (http://stackoverflow.com/questions/tagged/laravel).
+Alternatively, you may use Slack (https://larachat.co/) or Stack Overflow (http://stackoverflow.com/questions/tagged/laravel).

-If you would like to propose new Laravel features, please make a pull request or open an issue at https://github.com/laravel/internals/issues.
+If you would like to propose new Laravel features, please make a pull request, or open an issue at https://github.com/laravel/internals/issues.
 -->

 - Laravel Version: #.#.#